 Also, I was asked a very good question today about making presentations accessible to people who are colour blind.
 I’ve looked about, and beyond general advice about avoiding the use of the colour red, I haven’t found much of use.
 However, I have asked the question on Quora so fingers crossed for a decent answer!

 Here are some books that I’ve found useful in learning about presenting.
-The little slideshow and links are courtesy of Amazon UK, but you should be able to get these books from whichever good bookseller you normally use.
-Note - if you're running an ad blocker, you might not be able to see this.
+I've used Amazon UK affiliate links, but you should be able to get these books from whichever good bookseller you normally use.

 By the way, you can now read Resonate, Nancy Duarte's amazing book on presentation structure and story FOR FREE!
 This is an amazing multimedia version of the book.
-Either read the HTML5 web version, or download it from iBooks and read it on your iPad.
+Either read the HTML5 web version for free, or download it from iBooks and read it on your iPad for cheap.

 Use photographs rather than clip-art!
 Here are some places where you might find them.

-- Download pictures for free to use in your presentation from Flickr.
+- Alternatively, you could download pictures for free to use in your presentation from Flickr.
 You can use Creative Commons licensed pictures with an Attribution-Only license and, if your presentation is non-commercial in nature, with an Attribution-Non Commercial license.

 - If you’re a Microsoft Office user, then you can download pictures from the Office Online Clip-Art Download site.